 The “Black Swan” ship, later known as Nuestra Señora de las Mercedes, is one of the most notorious marine treasures recovered in history.
 It made worldwide news and spawned a series of lawsuits and court cases that made it all the way to the Supreme Court in the United States.

-The Mystery of the Black Swan Treasure
+The Origins of the Treasure

 At the time, scholars and the general public had a number of ideas regarding where the treasure could possibly have come from.
 Despite Odyssey’s assertion that it came from a single ship, some have suggested that it may have come from multiple shipwrecks in the area.

 One of the initially proposed sources of the treasure was the Merchant Royal, a ship that, while on its way to London, sank to the ocean floor in September 1641.
-The lost cargo, at the time, was detailed as follows:
+The lost cargo, at the time, was detailed as follows: 300,000 Pounds in silver, 100,000 Pounds in gold, and as much again in jewel.

-In May 2008, after a US Federal Court in Tampa ordered them to, Odyssey revealed that the treasure came from the wreck of the Spanish frigate Nuestra Señora de las Mercedes.
 The ship sank off the coast of Portugal in 1804 and was known, at the time, to be carrying around a million silver dollars.
 It is believed that these coins had never reached circulation and that they were on their way from South America to Spain.

 The Black Swan Court Case

 It wasn’t until 2012 that the treasure of the Nuestra Señora de las Mercedes was returned to Spain.
-Today, they are on display at the National Museum of Subaquatic Archaeology in Cartagena.
-After the trial, Odyssey Marine Exploration was also forced to pay $1 million by a U.S. district court for their “bad faith and abusive litigation,” according to the Tampa Bay Times.
+Today, it is on display at the National Museum of Subaquatic Archaeology in Cartagena.

 The Odyssey Marine Exploration court case raised a number of questions regarding what happens if you find shipwreck treasure.
 If you’re following a certain series of laws, known as the Laws of Finds, then the treasure is entirely yours.
 But, the vessel’s owners must not have been actively searching for it for a number of years (having given up on finding it) before you stake a claim to it.